PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

     .. dropdown:: Proof of Analytical Solution to PCPO (Click here)
         :color: info
-        :class-body: sd-border-{3}
+        :class-body: sd-outline-info

-        For the first problem, since :math:`\boldsymbol{H}` is the Fisher Information matrix, which automatically guarantees it is positive semi-definite.
-        Hence it is a convex program with quadratic inequality constraints.
+        For the first problem, since :math:`\boldsymbol{H}` is the Fisher Information matrix, which automatically guarantees it is positive semi-definite, it is a convex program with quadratic inequality constraints.
         Hence if the primal problem has a feasible point, then Slater's condition is satisfied and strong duality holds.
         Let :math:`\theta^{*}` and :math:`\lambda^*` denote the solutions to the primal and dual problems, respectively.
         In addition, the primal objective function is continuously differentiable.